travellertips/travellertips/README.md

 ## capsule

 can have two values _new_ or _found_ - then the capsule bage is shown on the blog article, showing if the treasure capsule was applied or has been already found

+## pdfguide

+name of the pdf file of the pocket guide

 ## menu